dtg01100/ibm-iaccess-flatpak/README.md

 Please use the GitHub Issues page to report packaging bugs, documentation errors, or feature requests.
 Do **not** report IBM product bugs here.

-## Memory Bank

-Not used.
-Release notes and tagging are tracked in `RELEASE_NOTES.md`.

 ## License

 This repository is provided under the MIT License for packaging scripts and documentation.
 IBM i Access files are **not** included and are subject to IBM's licensing terms.